kg6onn/Arduino_Turnout_Library/README.md

 utilizing the library for multiple turnouts.

 The library contains an overloaded constructor so you have the option of controling a turnout with the library's built-in push button control or using your own system to determine when the turnout will be thrown.
-It is also possible to use the built-in pushbutton and other methods of conrol as well.
+It is also possible to use the built-in pushbutton and other methods of control as well.
 This will all be explained in this documentation.

 Installing Library:

 Place the "Turnout" directory in your Arduino "libraries" directory.
 The turnout library includes the Arduino Servo library so there is no need to import Servo into your main sketch.

+Including Library:

+Place #include "Turnout.h" at the top of your sketch.
+There is no need to import Arduino's Servo library as this is handled by the Turnout library.

 Constructor: